4 Antiretroviral drugs

 The standardised approach to antiretroviral drugs is preferred.

-A standardised regimen consists of a specific combination of antiretroviral drugs where the risk of drug interactions and side effects are low.
-The drug combination should target at least two sites in the life cycle of HIV (i.e. important stages in the viral replication).
+A standardised regimen consists of a specific combination of ARVs where the risk of drug interactions and side effects are low.
+The drug combination should target at least 2 sites in the life cycle of HIV (i.e. important stages in the viral replication).

-4-18 What are the disadvantages of an individualised approach?
+4-25 What are the disadvantages of an standardised approach?

-This is the combination of drugs which is routinely used when patients first start antiretroviral treatment.
+This is the combination of drugs which is routinely used when patients first start ART.

-The 2014 South African guidelines recommend the combination of TDF plus 3TC or FTC with efavirenz as first line treatment.
+Since 2014, South African guidelines have recommended the combination of TDF plus 3TC or FTC with efavirenz as first line treatment.
+But this has been changed replacing efivarenz with dolutegravir since 2019.
 Unless contraindicated, all patients, including pregnant women, should be started on this regimen which should preferably be prescribed as a once daily fixed dose combination tablet.
-Abacavir (ABC) can be used if there are contraindications to TDF and nevirapine can be prescribed if efavirenz is contraindicated.
+Abacavir (ABC) can be used if there are contraindications to TDF and efivarenz, nevirapine or lopinavir/ritonavir can be prescribed if dolutegravir is contraindicated.
 Some old regimes still use d4T instead of TDF.
 However, d4T is being phased out and should be replaced by TDF, or AZT if TDF is contraindicated.

-This combination is chosen for its effectiveness and availability, few serious side effects and low cost.
+This combination of TDF, 3tc and DTG is chosen for its effectiveness and availability, few serious side effects and low cost.

-Patients who fail to respond to the first-line combination, despite good adherence, are changed to a second-line combination of antiretroviral drugs.
+Patients who fail to respond to the first-line combination, despite good adherence, are changed to a second-line combination of ARVs.

-Usually two ‘nucs’ plus a combination of two ‘PIs’.
-The common second-line combination in South Africa is AZT plus 3TC plus ritonavir and lopinavir together.
-TDF can be used instead of AZT if the failed first-line combination included AZT or d4T
+Usually 2 nucs plus a boosted protease inhibitor.
+The common second-line combination in South Africa is AZT plus 3TC plus lopinivir boosted with ritonavir and lopinavir together.
+TDF can be used instead of AZT if the failed first-line combination included AZT or d4T.

 The previous second-line combination of AZT, ddI and Aluvia is sometimes still used.

-Therefore both the first- and second-line combinations include two ‘nucs’.
-However, only the first-line combination includes a ‘non-nuc’ while only the second-line combination includes ‘PIs’.
+Therefore both the first- and second-line combinations include 2 nucs.
+However, only the first-line combination includes a non-nuc while usually only the second-line combination includes PIs.

-In South Africa the new second-line combination is AZT plus 3TC plus ritonavir and lopinavir together.
+In South Africa the standard new second-line combination is AZT plus 3TC plus lopinavir/ritonavir.

-Sometimes changes to the first- or second-line combinations are made when there are serious side effects to only one drug in a standardised regimen e.g.
+Sometimes changes to the first- or second-line combinations are made when there are serious side effects to only 1 drug in a standardised regimen e.g.

-- Patients who are intolerant to lopinavir and ritonavir (i.e. who have severe diarrhoea over a number of weeks or who have a total serum cholesterol above 6mmol/l) may be switched to atazanavir and ritonavir.
+- Patients who are intolerant to lopinavir and ritonavir (i.e. who have severe diarrhoea over a number of weeks or who have a total serum cholesterol above 6 mmol/l) may be switched to dolutegravir or atazanavir and ritonavir.

-- Patients who are on the old first line regimen of d4T, 3TC and efavirenz or nevirapine should be changed to a fixed-dose combination tablet of TDF, FTC and efavirenz.
+- Patients who are on the old first line regimen of d4T, 3TC and efavirenz or nevirapine should be changed to a fixed-dose combination tablet of TDF, 3TC and DTG.

-These changes (swaps) should only be made by an experienced clinician at an antiretroviral clinic and care should be taken to ensure that the patient has a suppressed viral load at the time of the one drug switch.
+Changes (swaps) should only be made by an experienced clinician at an antiretroviral clinic and care should be taken to ensure that the patient has a suppressed viral load at the time of a 1 drug switch.
 Using individualised combinations reduces the future options of treatment.

-- Patients who have failed to respond to both first- and second-line combinations, despite good adherence, may be offered third-line treatment if resistance testing shows resistance to protease inhibitors.
+- Patients who have failed to respond to both first- and second-line combinations, despite proven good adherence (e.g. pill count), may be offered third-line treatment if resistance testing shows resistance to protease inhibitors.
 If the patient is treated in the public sector, an expert panel will review the patient’s history and resistance results and will recommend a third-line regimen which may contain darunavir–ritonavir together with the integrase inhibitor, raltegravir and an NNRTI, etravirine.

 The following questions must be considered: